 The venue is located in the historic downtown area on Bull Street in the Altmayer Building, easily accessible by car via I‑16 and U.S. 17, with several public garages nearby.
 From Savannah/Hilton Head International Airport (SAV), about 12 miles west, taxis or rideshares typically take 15–20 minutes via U.S. 17 South.
 Public transit is available via Chatham Area Transit (CAT) buses, with frequent service along Bull and Broughton Streets; Johnson Square Station is just a couple minutes’ walk from the venue.

-Modeling and Documentation for Business Analysis is a practical course designed to equip participants with standard modeling languages and tools used to capture, visualize, and validate business requirements and processes for government.
+Modeling and Documentation for Business Analysis is a practical course designed to equip participants with the standard modeling languages and tools necessary to capture, visualize, and validate business requirements and processes.
+This training is particularly suited for professionals in the public sector who have limited or no experience in modeling but wish to apply industry-standard techniques such as UML, BPMN, and wireframing tools to enhance clarity and communication in their projects.

 By the end of this training, participants will be able to: